 Today’s planned route takes you down to Llandovery, and then up to the Cambrian coast via Lampeter.
 Once you reach Cardigan Bay and the pretty little village of New Quay, the route then takes you back to the hotel via Aberystwyth.
 Get the timing right and you will see the Red Kites feeding at Rhayader as you follow the route back to the hotel.
 Evening dinner is provided at the hotel.

 Wednesday 14th July

 After breakfast at the hotel head out on to a superb road used on the RAC rally for many years through the 60’s and 70’s (don’t worry it is not a gravel stage).
 Having tackled the Devils Staircase there is a good coffee stop in Tregaron.
-We then loop around to the spectacular Elan valley for a photo call at the Craig Goch dam and a tour of the Pen-Y-Garreg dam for a walk inside the long gallery.
+We then loop around to the spectacular Elan valley for a drive via the Craig Goch and the Pen-Y-Garreg dams.
+You’ll reach the visitors centre which is an interesting stop and a good place for refreshments.
 It is then back to the hotel for time to relax before dinner.

 Approximate driving distance: 85 miles

 Today it is the ‘Brecon Beacons driving route’, namely the Black mountain pass made famous by Top Gear (it is recommended to start early to avoid any traffic) This 20-mile stretch has a mixture of open corners that you can see all the way through as well as hairpin bends, as you climb up to 1600 feet above sea level.
 On a clear day expect spectacular views from the summit.
 The road loops around for more views across the Brecon Beacons on the way back to the hotel for the final evening dinner.